hpcsheffield/2014-01-14-manchester/shell/README.md

 files or directories.

 When you start up a terminal on most systems, you will start in a special directory called the *home* directory.
-If you're using teh managed desktop, you'll initially find yourself in a Desktop directory, so change to your home:
+If you're using the managed desktop, you'll initially find yourself in a Desktop directory, so change to your home:

     cd